ckoever/micropython-firebase-realtime-database/README.md

 ```python
 firebase.put(PATH, DATA, bg=True, id=0)
 ```
-Takes the given storage location `PATH` and uploads the given text `DATA` there.
+Takes the given storage location `PATH` and uploads the given value `DATA` there.
   - Optional run in the background with the keyword `bg`.
   - Set socket id with the keyword `id`.
 This makes it possible to establish multiple connections to the server instead of just one.
 Recommended if you know what you are doing, only makes sense if the command is running in the background.
+(Example at get)
     - Example:
     ```python
     firebase.put("testtag1", "1", id=0)